Official Servers Included!

 At its core, Craft to Exile turns Minecraft into an action RPG which focuses on exploration, character development, and looting.
-However, [Dissonance] and [Harmony] are sisters and both have different philosophies regarding their development.
+However, [Dissonance] and [Harmony] are sister-packs and both have different philosophies regarding their development.
 Although [Harmony] was released later, it is not 'better'.
 [Harmony] takes advantage of Age of Exile's intrinsic compatibility with vanilla and other mods.
 Representative of its namesake, it provides player with an experience more akin to vanilla than [Dissonance].
 [Harmony] focuses on smaller excursions and a main base.
 Every so often, mobs will attack you and try to invade your base.
 To accompany this, mobs scale with your level in every dimension (including the Overworld).
 Rather than limit dimensions to a narrow level range, in [Harmony], all dimensions have the potential of reaching max level.
-On the other hand, [Dissonance] was the first of the two packs and features a more linearalized progression ideology.
-One of [Dissonance]'s main hallmarks is its thoroughly fleshed out quest log which guides you through the dimensions and provides a clear goal.
+On the other hand, [Dissonance] was the first of the two packs and features more linear progression.
+One of [Dissonance]'s main hallmarks is its depth: MineColonies, technology mods, and its quest log all lend into this.
 After all, a resolution can only be found when there is dissonance.

 TL;DR - If you're looking for a more streamlined progression system with more in-depth character customization, then I suggest you pick [Dissonance].
 If you're looking for a more vanilla-esque experience with strong ARPG elements, or the idea of defending your base from mobs every few nights appeals to you, then pick [Harmony].
 It's worth noting that in terms of CPU load, [Harmony] is much lighter.

 In the end, you can't really go wrong with either decision and you're welcome to try both!
 Official servers are provided for both Craft to Exile packs!